ericalexanderorg/should-i-trust/README.md

 future runs to avoid API caps and improve speed.

 The following information will be returned to the console
-+ If there's an indicator the domain partipates in a bug bounty program
++ If there's an indicator the domain participates in a bug bounty program
 + Certs found through Google's transparency report
 + SSL Labs grade of sites found (if chosen to run)
 + Censys.io listing of open ports and website titles found